 How to identify polybutylene piping during your walk through

 What is Polybutylene piping?
 You may have heard it called PB or PolyB.
-Some refered to it as the pipe of the future do to this plastic characteristics making it much easier to work with than copper piping.
+Some referred to it as the pipe of the future do to this plastic characteristics making it much easier to work with than copper piping.
 Polybutylene is a form of plastic resin water supply plumbing pipe that was used extensively in homes here on the Outer Banks and in the region built between 1978 and 1995.
 This pipe was used by builders to save construction costs as it was much cheaper than copper and could be installed much faster.

 In the early stages there were many problems with the connections being improperly installed.
 Plastic connectors came about and that had even higher failure rates.
 In the early 90's an updated metal band connection proved to be a bit more of a reliable connection if installed correctly, but other problems started to show up.
 Some believe the oxidants in water have led to failures as well.
 Some expansion and contraction failures have happened as well as pipe movement and water hammer (when water is turned on and off frequently).